 In partnership with Fayette County Public Schools, the LEA program endeavors to:

-- Expose students to various Equine resources and experts such as; Locust Trace Agri-Science Center Staff, UK Agriculture Faculty, KTA and KTFMA members and various Community Partners in central Kentucky.
+- Expose students to various Equine Experts, Legacy Community Mentors, Locust Trace Agri-Science Center Staff, University of Kentucky Agriculture Faculty, and various Community Partners.

-- Earn scholarships from various colleges and universities throughout the state of Kentucky including UK College of Agriculture, Midway University and KCTCS.
+- Earn scholarship from various colleges and universities throughout the state of Kentucky.

 Legacy Equine Academy Student Leaders visit Kentucky Horse Park and legendary horse trainer Eugene Carter.